Asian Americans in arts and entertainment: Sculpture

 Isamu Noguchi was one of the most important American sculptors of the 20th century.
 Born in Los Angeles to a Japanese poet father and American writer mother, he spent most of his childhood in Japan, and his drew both from traditional Japanese aesthetics and international modernism.
 He worked many mediums, including clay, wood, and stainless steel, but is particularly associated with stone.
 In 1935 he began a career-long collaboration with dancer Martha Graham for whom he designed some 20 stage sets.
 Major works include the Unesco headquarters peace garden in Paris, the Sunken Garden for the Beinecke Library at Yale University, and the Billy Rose Sculpture Garden for the Israeli Museum in Jerusalem.

 George Tsutakawa was a Seattle-based painter and sculptor best known for his avant-garde bronze fountain designs.
 His son Gerard Tsutakawa, who apprenticed with his father, is a contemporary Pacific Northwest sculptor.

 Curating

+Irene Mei Zhi Shum is a contemporary art curator, arts executive based in New York City, and cofounder of the Williamsburg Biannual.